everappz/everappz.github.io/content/docs/guide/evermusic/evermusic-guide-local-files/_index.md

 ## Quick Access Section

-At the top of the "Local files" screen, a quick access section provides convenient links to your recent and favorite files and folders:
+At the top of the screen, a quick access section provides convenient links to your recent and favorite files and folders.

-### Recents
+## Recents

 This section displays all recently opened files or folders.

-### Favorites
+## Favorites

 You can mark files or folders as favorites and access them in this section.
 Moreover, you can add a folder located on your device to your favorites.
 To do this, open the favorites section, tap the three dots in the top right corner, and choose the "Add folder" menu item.
 Follow the prompts to add a folder from your device to your favorites for quick access.